Nambu structures on four dimensional real Lie groups and related superintegrable systems: Nambu structures on four dimensional real Lie groups

 \section{\bf Nambu structures on four dimensional real Lie groups}

 In this section, by means of the theorems 1 and 4, we calculate Nambu structures of order four and three on four dimensional real Lie groups.
-Note that we use the Petra and et al's classification \cite{Pat} for four dimensional Lie algebras and their subalgebras.\\ We denote by $\textrm{\textbf{g}}$ the four-dimensional real Lie algebra, corresponding to the simply connected Lie group $G$; and also the left invariant vector fields are denoted by $X_1,X_2,X_3,X_4$.
+Note that we use the Patera and Winternitz classification \cite{Pat} for four dimensional Lie algebras and their subalgebras.\\ We denote by { ${\mathcal{G}}$} the four-dimensional real Lie algebra, corresponding to the simply connected Lie group { $G$}; and also the left invariant vector fields are denoted by { $X_1,X_2,X_3,X_4$}.
 To calculate these vector fields, we need to determine the left invariant 1-forms, where already in \cite{Rez} these calculations were performed.
 Here we use those results for obtaining the left invariant vector fields.
-In general, for a Lie group $G$ with Lie algebra $\textrm{\textbf{g}}$ with basis $\{T_i\}$ the left invariant one forms can be determined as follows:
+In general, for a Lie group { $G$} with Lie algebra { ${\mathcal{G}}$} with abstract basis { $\{T_i\}$} the left invariant one forms can be determined as follows: {

-Then for left invariant vector field we have:
+} such that for the left invariant vector fields we have: {

-such that $V_i\;^\mu=e_i\;^\mu$, where $e_i\;^\mu$ is inverse of $e^i\;_\mu$ that has already been obtained in \cite{Rez}; so one can calculate the left invariant vector fields.
-The results are written in table 1:\\ Now for calculating the Nambu structure $\eta\in \Gamma(\Lambda^4TG)$ one can write it as \emph{$\eta=fX_1\wedge X_2\wedge X_3\wedge X_4$}, and for $\eta\in \Gamma(\Lambda^3TG)$ it can be as $\eta=fX_1\wedge X_2\wedge X_3$, such that $f\in C^{\infty}$.
-Now using the theorem 4, we calculate the Nambu structure of order four on four dimensional real Lie groups and also by the use of the theorems 1 and 4, we obtain the Nambu structure of order three on real four dimensional Lie groups.\\ Before listing the results, for presentation of the method, let us apply this method on the Lie algebra $A_{4,8}$ as an example.\\ This is a Lie algebra which is isomorphic to Heisenberg algebra $A_{4,8}$ , and we have the following commutative relations for it \cite{Pat}:\\
+} where { $V_i\;^\mu=(e_i\;^\mu)^{t}$}, and $e_i\;^\mu$ is inverse of $e^i\;_\mu$ and $t$ stands for transpose of the matrix that has already been obtained in \cite{Rez}; so one can calculate the left invariant vector fields.
+The results are written in table 1.\\ Now for calculating the Nambu structure { $\eta\in \Gamma(\Lambda^4TG)$} one can write it as { \emph{$\eta=fX_1\wedge X_2\wedge X_3\wedge X_4$}}, and for { $\eta\in \Gamma(\Lambda^3TG)$} it can be as { $\eta=fX_1\wedge X_2\wedge X_3$}, such that { $f\in {\mathcal{F}}(G)$}.
+Then using the theorem 4, we calculate the Nambu structures of order four on four dimensional real Lie groups and also by use of the theorems 1 and 4, we obtain the Nambu structures of order three on real four dimensional Lie groups.
+Before listing the results, for presentation of the method, let us apply this method on the Lie algebra $A_{4,8}$ as an example.
+This is a Lie algebra which is isomorphic to Heisenberg algebra and we have the following commutative relations for it \cite{Pat}: {